zio/zio/docs/datatypes/resource/zpool.md

 ```

 The two fundamental operators on a `ZPool` is `get` and `invalidate`:
-- The `get` operator retrieves an item from the pool in a `Managed` effect.
+- The `get` operator retrieves an item from the pool in a scoped effect.
 - The `invalidate` operator invalidates the specified item.
 This will cause the pool to eventually reallocate the item.

 ## Constructing ZPools